pkopac/zuora-chartmogul-integration/README.md

 [CM has Metrics API](https://dev.chartmogul.com/docs/retrieve-mrr) which can be used with ```-e -t``` to get data for checking or further processing.
 Supported types are listed in ```--help```.

+### Enrichment of Customers in ChartMogul
+Basic implementation, which allows to tag & add attributes to customers from a MongoDB collection.
+See comments in configuration for details; run with ```-r```.

 ### Tests
 Uses ```istanbul``` for coverage and ```jasmine``` for definition of unit tests.
 * Run ```npm test```.